AzonInc/Doorman/docs/en/changelog/firmware.md

 ## 2025.1.0
 ### 🚀 What's New?
 - **Added a Switch to turn off the Status LED while Ring to Open is active**
-   If you don't want the Status LED to blink while Ring to Open is active, you can now simply turn it off.
+   If you don't want the Status LED to blink while Ring to Open is active, you can now easily turn it off.

 ### ✨ Improvements
 - **Fix parsing of 16 bit Door Call Commands**